 Trump team revokes $11 billion in funding for addiction, mental health care

-State and county public health departments and non-profit groups are reeling after the Trump administration announced abrupt cancelation and revocation of roughly $11.4 billion in COVID-era funding for grants linked to addiction, mental health and other programs.
+State and county public health departments and nonprofit groups are reeling after the Trump administration announced abrupt cancellation and revocation of roughly $11.4 billion in COVID-era funding for grants linked to addiction, mental health and other programs.

 "Services will be dropped in the middle.
 Bang, the clinic is closing.
 It's a brutal way to make these cuts," Humphreys said.